-Rate is 26% to 75% above the average of the subcontractor's three proceeding years.

-Rate is within +/- 25% of the average of the age of the subcontractor's three preceding years.
+Subcontractor Rate is 26% to 75% Rate is within +/-25% of the supplied above the average of the average of the Rate is more than 25% below the average of the insufficient subcontractor's three subcontractor's three proceeding years.

-Rate is more than 25% below the average of the subcontractor's three preceding years.
+establish rate, or rate is more than 75 % higher than the average of the subcontractors three proceeding years.

-3. Three year cumulative injury frequency rate comparison to comparible industry three year cumulative rate.
+3. Three year cumulative injury frequency rate comparison to comparable industry three year cumulative rate.